Please Note: This event has expired.

 Attendees must have a program pass to guarantee admission to this event.
 Limited seating.
 Program passes are free and distributed 30 minutes prior to each session at Universal Music Group Hatch Show Print Space for Design on a first-come, first-served basis.

 *Tennessee children ages 18 and under from Cheatham, Davidson, Robertson, Rutherford, Sumner, Williamson, and Wilson counties receive free museum admission as part of Community Counts: Museum Admission Program for Locals.
 Up to two accompanying adults receive 25 percent off admission.
 Proof of residency required.
 For more information, please visit Community Counts or inquire at the Museum Box Office.

 INDIVIDUAL DATES & TIMES*

 Additional time info:

-The Museum is open daily from 9am-5pm.
+The Museum is open Sunday through Thursday from 9am-5pm, and Friday through Saturday from 9am to 6pm.
 They are closed on Thanksgiving, Christmas Eve, and Christmas Day.

 Coronavirus (COVID-19) Update